 Part 2 of 2

 This is the second of two articles discussing the imputation of income.
-In this article we will provide examples of when income may be imputed and explain the application of the discovery techniques outlined in the first article.
+In the first section, we answered the preliminary question of ‘What is imputation of income?” and discussed the different ways an individual might evade their support obligations.
+In this article, we will provide examples of when income may be imputed and explain the application of the discovery techniques that could be used in the process.

-To reiterate: income may be imputed when there is doubt that the obligor’s reported income is accurate and there is evidence to suggest that the obligor is or can be earning more than he or she claims.
 Every district in Illinois has upheld the Trial Court’s ability to impute income.
 The Third District best summarized the three instances when income may be imputed: “It is well established in Illinois, ‘[i]n order to impute income, a Court must find that one of the following factors applies: (1) the payor is voluntarily unemployed * * *; (2) the payor is attempting to evade a support obligation * * *; or (3) the payor has unreasonably failed to take advantage of an employment opportunity.’”[i]
-I will discuss each scenario in turn.
+We will discuss each scenario in turn.

-In the Fourth District case of In re Marriage of Deike, the appellant and child support-obligor lost his job at an automobile manufacturing plant and, after a failed job search, opened a bar and grill, which failed to turn a profit by the time of appeal.[ii]
-The appellant filed his petition to modify support in September 2004 and “His net income from October 1, 2004, to June 1, 2006, when both daughters graduated from high school was $31,174.
+In the Fourth District case of In re Marriage of Deike, the appellant and child support obligor lost his job at an automobile manufacturing plant and, after a failed job search, opened a bar and grill, which failed to turn a profit by the time of appeal.[ii]
+The appellant filed his petition to modify support in September 2004.
+According to the case, “His net income from October 1, 2004, to June 1, 2006, when both daughters graduated from high school was $31,174.
 During the same period, he lost $45,600 related to opening the bar and grill.”[iii]

 In Deike, the Appellate Court’s ruling was supported by substantial information regarding the obligor’s prior earnings and failure to seek full employment.
 The Trial Court could not determine whether the obligor was underemployed or hiding cash income, but since income may be imputed in either scenario, and since there was sufficient evidence to support either conclusion, the Appellate Court upheld the imputation of income.

-In the Third District case of In re Marriage of Lichtenauer,[ix] the appellant, the child support obligor, formed a company, appointed his live-in girlfriend as president, and paid her an annual salary of $120,000.00 “in spite of having no previous corporate executive experience or qualifications for this position.”[x]
-The live-in girlfriend was also the company’s majority shareholder and the shareholder’s agreement allowed her to transfer all of her shares to the appellant at any time, without the approval of the company’s other shareholders.[xi]
+In the Third District case of In re Marriage of Lichtenauer,[ix] the appellant – the child support obligor – formed a company, appointed his live-in girlfriend as president, and paid her an annual salary of $120,000 “in spite of having no previous corporate executive experience or qualifications for this position.”[x]
+The live-in girlfriend was also the company’s majority shareholder, and the shareholder’s agreement allowed her to transfer all of her shares to the appellant at any time, without the approval of the company’s other shareholders.[xi]
 The appellant “claimed no financial interest in Correct Electric beyond the approximate $70,000 annual salary he received as an employee.”[xii]

 On appeal, the appellant-obligor argued that the Trial Court awarded the appellee “an excessive amount of permanent maintenance after imputing the gross income” of the appellant’s live-in girlfriend to the appellant-obligee.[xiii]
 The appellant further argued that the Trial Court erred in determining the appellee’s maintenance award “because the Court did not consider the unequal distribution of marital property” when balancing the appellee’s monthly needs and the appellant’s own monthly income and household expenses.[xiv]